-- A campus-wide Alert may be sent via email and/or to all current students and employees through the College's existing email distribution lists. - A notice may be posted on the MassArt website, with regular updates provided as needed and/or available during critical incidents.
+- A campus-wide Alert may be sent via the College's RAVE emergency alert system or by the methods listed above. - A notice may be posted on the MassArt website, with regular updates provided as needed and/or available during critical incidents.